You may use Pinterest for recipes or fashion ideas, but did you know that it's just as valuable for growing your brand as an author?

 - Characters you’re currently developing.

 You can show all this to Pinterest users through boards.
-When everything is ready, look at the result from the reader's point of view and answer one question: "Would you be interested in getting to know this author better?"
+When everything is ready, look at the result from the reader's point of view.
+Ask yourself: "Would I be interested in getting to know this author better?"

 3. Create engaging content for your followers

-With a large variety of profiles, users will choose one where they can receive new and relevant content regularly.
-Following the example of how famous writers maintain their Pinterest profiles, you should work on creating boards such as the ones we mentioned earlier.
+With a large variety of profiles, users choose one where they can receive new and relevant content regularly.
+Following the example of how famous writers maintain their Pinterest profiles, go for creating boards such as the ones I mentioned earlier.

 Also, keep in mind that Pinterest is all about aesthetically pleasing posts.
-So, make sure to give your audience what they want.
+Give your audience what they want.

 The easiest way to make catchy images is with a platform like Canva.
 It provides all the tools you need to design modern visual content, so take advantage of this resource.